We Bare Bears: The Movie: Themes and interpretations

 "This movie had to do with my experiences being a minority in America and what that feels like to try and fit in and feel out of place.
 (To) sometimes worry that people will say this isn't your home."

 — — Daniel Chong on the film exploring themes of minority discrimination.

-We Bare Bears: The Movie explores themes of acceptance, family separation, and racial discrimination.
+We Bare Bears: The Movie, an allegory for what it feels like to be a minority in America, explores themes of acceptance, family separation, and racial discrimination, which were darker than the lighthearted but similar themes upon which Chong, a member of the Asian American minority, had explored within the television series.
 Pundits and Chong himself stated that both the series and film are allegories for what it feels like to be a minority in America.
 Chong had previously made the series based from his experiences as an Asian American in Orange County and the San Francisco Bay Area.
 He remarked, "as an Asian American, sometimes individuals are treated unfairly for no other reason than looking different."
 Unlike lighthearted manner the series it was based on explored, the film switched to a darker tone by further focusing on the feeling of alienation experienced by the three bears.
 Due to time limitations of being in 11-minutes long per episode, it was never explicitly presented in the television series, which lead Chong and his team felt will be more aptly and deeply explored within an hour-long feature.